beatrizeagustin/arcadeGame/README.md

 How to play:

--Use right, left, up and down arrows to move.
+- Use right, left, up and down arrows to move.
--Reset score button will appear once you win 1 point by reaching the blue block without being hit by the beetles.
+- Reset score button will appear once you win 1 point by reaching the blue block without being hit by the beetles.

 Built With:
--Vanilla Javascript
+- Vanilla Javascript
--Fonts from FontAwesome/Google Fonts
+- Fonts from FontAwesome/Google Fonts
     fonts: Galindo and Press Start 2P
--Sprites/assets provided by Udacity
+- Sprites/assets provided by Udacity
--Sounds from freesounds.com
+- Sounds from freesounds.com

 frontend-nanodegree-arcade-game
 ===============================